by Samantha Thoms, MPH, RD

 What are the Benefits of Sunlight?

-The definition of a healthy blood level of vitamin D continues to spark debate.
-However, many experts recommend daily protected sun exposure and/or a vitamin D supplement to keep blood levels where they belong.
+The definition of healthy blood levels of vitamin D continues to spark debate.

-In fact, the further north people live from the equator, the more likely they are to develop certain kinds of cancer, autoimmune diseases, and mood disorders.
-Lower amounts of UV, often resulting in lower levels of vitamin D, are thought to be responsible.
+In fact, the further north people live from the equator, the more likely they are to develop certain kinds of cancer, autoimmune diseases, and mood disorders (3).

 Ever noticed how much better you feel when you step out to get some air?

-Spending time in the sun can affect your body’s production of serotonin and endorphins.
-Elevated serotonin levels are linked to improved mood while endorphins may help your body manage stress.
+Spending time in the sun can affect your body’s production of serotonin and endorphins (4).
+Elevated serotonin levels are linked to improved mood, while endorphins help your body manage stress.

 People that do not get enough sunlight exposure tend to have lower levels of serotonin.

-Some researchers believe that these lower levels may be responsible for seasonal affective disorder (SAD), where people report lower moods during non-summer months when UV is the lowest.
+Some researchers believe that these lower levels may be responsible for seasonal affective disorder (SAD), where people report lower moods during non-summer months when daily sunshine exposure is minimal.

-The third and most surprising benefit may be the relationship between sunlight exposure and better sleep.
+The third, and most surprising, benefit is the relationship between sunlight exposure and better sleep.

 Keeping melatonin levels in balance helps you stay sleepy at nighttime and feel alert and energetic during the day.
-In one study of nursing home residents, daily sunlight exposure during the summer months had impressive results.
+In one study of nursing home residents, daily sunlight exposure during the summer months had impressive results in supporting better sleep (6).

 After just 6 weeks, residents reported improved sleepiness at night, elevated alertness during the day, and overall improved feelings about their health.

-So if you want to sleep better at night, get enough of your sunshine vitamin, and have a better mood, spend a little bit of time in the sun every day.
+So if you want to sleep better at night and have a better mood - make sure to take time to be out in the sunshine each day.

 How Much is Too Much Sunlight?